 It means you have options to how to limit tech at home if you see fit.
 Some of the tools listed above can be so much more than a way to limit tech or restrict your kids.
 The goal of Help @ Home is to help connect parents to their student’s digital lives.
 The tools list above can provide parents with a better idea of how their children are spending their time online.
 The knowledge of what they are doing online can lead to some phenomenal conversations.

 For example, I would suggest that one parent (or both) take a few minutes out of the day to watch a couple of the videos that are popular with your child(ren).
 While you may not understand what you are watching, I’m confident you’ll get a sense of the kind of content in which your child is interested.
 In our household, Stampy Longnose was pretty popular with my eight-year-old son for a few months there.
 My wife and I spent some time watching a few of the videos to ensure the content was appropriate, but also so we could better understand his world.
 He was so excited that we were able to speak his language.

 If you decide to look into using one of these tools, I would encourage you to consider all the positive ways you might be able to connect with your kids through the use of these tools.
 One idea I saw is to pause Internet access to everyone’s devices during dinner time to help minimize distractions.

 What does this mean to educators?

 The idea of parental control over student technology use is a fantastic topic to drive a conversation in class.
 Start by polling your students with a simple, anonymous form to get an idea of which students have parental limits on tech and how they feel about it.
-Students could discuss the pros and cons of using apps like the ones above.
+Students could discuss the pros and cons of using apps like the ones above to limit tech.
 Finally, wrap up the topic by asking students to identify other ways parents could help kids safe online.

-Choose an application on the list to investigate more on your own.
+Choose an application on the list to limit tech.
+Take the time to investigate more on your own.
 Even if you’re not considering installing a tool like this, just knowing what options you have is important.